creatorpanda/SaveTheWorld/README.md

 (minor bug: sider buttons work only if you press them on the letters. the rest of the button won't redirect you.)

 suggestions are welcomed and appreciated :)

+In case you don't know what to do: Click on the green "Clone or Download" button, click "Download Zip".
+Unzip it and open "index.html", in the "html file".